1991 Soviet coup attempt: Commencement

 Gorbachev has always claimed that he refused point-blank to accept the ultimatum.
 Varennikov has insisted that Gorbachev said: "Damn you.
 Do what you want.
 But report my opinion!"
 However, those present at the dacha at the time testified that Baklanov, Boldin, Shenin and Varennikov had been clearly disappointed and nervous after the meeting with Gorbachev.
 Gorbachev is said to have insulted Varennikov by pretending to forget his name, and to have told his former trusted advisor Boldin "Shut up, you prick!
 How dare you give me lectures about the situation in the country!"
 With Gorbachev's refusal, the conspirators ordered that he remain confined to the dacha.
 Additional KGB security guards were placed at the dacha gates with orders to stop anybody from leaving.

 At 7:30 pm, Baklanov, Boldin, Shenin and Varennikov flew to Moscow, accompanied by Plekhanov.
 His deputy, Vyacheslav Generalov, remained "on the farm" in Foros.

 At 8:00 pm, Yanayev, Pavlov, Kryuchkov, Yazov, Pugo and Soviet Supreme Soviet Chairman Anatoly Lukyanov gathered in the Kremlin cabinet of the Prime Minister, discussing and editing the documents of the State Emergency Committee.
 At 10:15 pm, they were joined by Baklanov, Shenin, Boldin, Varennikov and Plekhanov.
 It was decided to publicly declare Gorbachev ill.
 Yanayev hesitated, but the others convinced him that leadership and responsibility would be collective.

 At 11:25 pm, Yanayev signed a decree entrusting himself with presidential powers.

 GKChP members ordered that 250,000 pairs of handcuffs from a factory in Pskov be sent to Moscow, also ordering 300,000 arrest forms.
 Kryuchkov doubled the pay of all KGB personnel, called them back from holiday, and placed them on alert.
 Lefortovo Prison was emptied to receive prisoners.

-The coup chronology
+Chronology

 The members of the GKChP met in the Kremlin after Baklanov, Boldin, Shenin and Varennikov returned from Crimea.
 Yanayev (who had only just been persuaded to join the plot), Pavlov and Baklanov signed the so-called "Declaration of the Soviet Leadership", which declared a state of emergency in the entirety of the USSR and announced that the State Committee on the State of Emergency (Государственный Комитет по Чрезвычайному Положению, ГКЧП, or Gosudarstvenniy Komitet po Chrezvichaynomu Polozheniyu, GKChP) had been created "to manage the country and effectively maintain the regime of the state of emergency".
 The GKChP included the following members: